Blinken visits Kyiv in show of support for Ukraine's efforts to push out Russia's forces | Law-Order

 The official highlighted the importance of being “well-aligned” on how Ukrainians see developments on the ground many weeks into the fight, which Kyiv's troops launched in June.

-Blinken's visit comes after some of Ukraine's allies have privately expressed concern that Ukrainian troops may come up short and fail to reach their objectives.
+Blinken's visit comes after some of Ukraine's allies have privately expressed concern that Ukrainian troops may fail to reach their objectives.

-Blinken aims to get a view on how the counter-offensive operation is progressing and what kind of support is required in the current phase of the battle, including materials to break through dense Russian defense lines while the winter season looms.
-Air defense will also continue to be a priority, the official said.
+Blinken aims to get a view on how the counter-offensive is progressing and what kind of support is required in the current phase of the battle, including materials to break through dense Russian defence lines while the winter season looms.
+Air defence will also continue to be a priority, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)